dguerri/ssd1306-lib/README.md

 ## WiP

-Not yet a proper library, but this repo contains code to run the ssd1306 oled display on I2C for ESP32.
+This repo contains code to run the ssd1306 oled display on I2C for ESP32.
 I am targeting this at the [Heltec ESP32](https://heltec.org/project/wifi-kit-32/).

+To use it, clone the repository in the component directory of your project.

 ![Alt Text](doc/ssd1306-demo.gif)